the yoga of self-awareness | spiritual yoga, stress management, and meaningful personal growth

 Commentaries on the theme of pre-personal desire abound in the texts of the Dharma religions.
 For those looking to explore the theme of pre-personal desire in western philosophy, see Section B (entitled, “Self-Consciousness”) of G.W.F.
 Hegel’s Phenomenology of Spirit.
 And for more on the moody nature of experience in western philosophy, see German philosopher Martin Heidegger’s 1927 work, Being & Time (Division I, Chapter 5, Part A, Section 29).

-Canadian philosopher John Russon provides a rich and accessible discussion of desire in each of his three books on Hegel’s work: The Self and its Body in Hegel’s Phenomenology of Spirit (1997, see pp.53-76), Reading Hegel’s Phenomenology (2004, see pp.59-69), and Infinite Phenomenology: The Lessons of Hegel’s Science of Experience (2016, see pp.14-15 and pp.77-95, the latter in which Russon also considers Deleuze & Guattari’s study of desire in their 1972 book, Anti-Oedipus).
-Russon presents an accessible discussion on the topic of mood in lectures 7-10 (particularly lecture 9) of these lectures on Heidegger’s Being & Time.
+Canadian philosopher John Russon provides a rich and accessible discussion of desire in each of his three books on Hegel’s Phenomenology of Spirit: The Self and its Body in Hegel’s Phenomenology of Spirit (1997, see pp.53-76), Reading Hegel’s Phenomenology (2004, see pp.59-69), and Infinite Phenomenology: The Lessons of Hegel’s Science of Experience (2016, see pp.14-15 and pp.77-95, the latter in which Russon also considers Deleuze & Guattari’s study of desire in their 1972 book, Anti-Oedipus).
+Russon presents an accessible discussion on the topic of mood in lectures 7-10 (particularly lecture 9) of his lectures on Heidegger’s Being & Time on his YouTube Channel.

-For a practical discussion of sitting with anxiety can be found in Judy Lief’s 2022 article, ‘Unraveling Anxiety’.
+A more practical discussion of the meaning (or experience) of sitting with anxiety can be found in Judy Lief’s 2022 article, ‘Unraveling Anxiety’.